Surf park opens wave pool in Switzerland's high alps

 The wave pool would deliver 1000 waves per hour for learners and pros alike, the company told the Herald.

-"There are a few sites that we are looking at, but we're not at liberty to go any further than that," said New Zealand co founder Richard Duff.
+"There are a few sites that we are looking at, but we're not at liberty to go any further than that," New Zealand co founder Richard Duff said.